a-cisse/a-cisse/README.md

 <h1>Hi, I'm Alexandre! <a href="https://www.linkedin.com/in/alexandrecisse/">Mobile and Web Applications Developer</a></h1>

 <p>I’m passionate about building responsive and user-friendly web and mobile applications using modern technologies like React, React Native, TypeScript, and JavaScript.
-I also have experience with GraphQL and the cloud platforms such as AWS or Firebase for developing scalable and secure backend solutions</p>
+I also have experience with GraphQL and Backend-as-a-Service such as AWS Amplify or Firebase for developing scalable and secure backend solutions</p>

 <h2>📱 Mobile Applications Projects:</h2>